DarkKronicle/SpotifyPlaylistGenerator/README.md

+# ARCHIVED

+Unfortunately, Spotify decided to restrict a [bunch of API endpoints](https://community.spotify.com/t5/Spotify-for-Developers/Changes-to-Web-API/td-p/6540414) that this project used.
+This has not worked since late 2024.

 # Spotify Playlist Generator

 This is an advanced playlist generator for Spotify meant to provide the user with lots of control.
 There is a sample playlist script in `playlists/background.toml` (one of my main ones I listen to).